 This reference will be added to the context

-object of our GraphQL server setup in the next section when we put everything together.
+object of the GraphQL server setup in the next section when you put everything together.

 Setting up the GraphQL server

-It is time to put every component we built together to set up our GraphQL server.
+Now you can put all the components you built together to set up your GraphQL server.

 package comes with the GraphiQL

-application, which allows you to query your GraphQL endpoint, but let’s add a tool that is more robust.
-We will install the graphql-playground-middleware-express
+application, which allows you to query your GraphQL endpoint, but you can add a tool that is more robust.
+Installing the graphql-playground-middleware-express

-package to give us a fancier interface for querying our GraphQL endpoint.
+package gives you a fancier interface for querying your GraphQL endpoint.

 npm install --save graphql-playground-middleware-express

-We will use this middleware to set up the GraphQL Playground for querying our server.
+You will use this middleware to set up the GraphQL Playground for querying the server.

-Let’s set up our server by creating a file named index.js
+Set up your server by creating a file named index.js

-at the root of the project and placing the following code in it.
+at the root of the project.
+Add this code to it:

 const express = require("express");